-We are interested in hearing from people living in Australia who are currently pregnant or have been pregnant since March 2020.
-This includes women who have and haven’t tested positive for COVID-19 during this time.
-Participants will be asked to complete a 30–60 minute telephone or online ‘Zoom’ video interview and will be provided a gift voucher for their time.
+We were interested in hearing from people living in Australia who were pregnant or had been pregnant since March 2020.
+This included women who have and haven’t tested positive for COVID-19 during this time.
+Participants were asked to complete a 30–60 minute telephone or online ‘Zoom’ video interview and were provided a gift voucher for their time.

-This project aims to improve the quality of the information provided to people to help support them throughout their pregnancy and after birth during the COVID-19 pandemic, and to better understand the types of information people feel they need during this time and future public health crises.
+This project aimed to improve the quality of the information provided to people to help support them throughout their pregnancy and after birth during the COVID-19 pandemic, and to better understand the types of information people feel they needed during this time and future public health crises.

 Partners + Collaborators

 - University of Melbourne